AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/configure-aem-assets-with-brand-portal.md

    ![test-bpconfig3](assets/test-bpconfig3.png)

-1. To verify the connection between AEM Assets as a [!DNL Cloud Service] and Brand Portal, click on the **[!UICONTROL Test Connection]** icon.
+1. To verify the connection between AEM Assets as a [!DNL Cloud Service] and Brand Portal, click the **[!UICONTROL Test Connection]** icon.

    ![test-bpconfig4](assets/test-bpconfig4.png)